SmartGanjaGarden/SmartGanjaGarden/README.md

 - 🔭 I’m currently working on: **Automate the Grow.**

-- ⚡ Tools used: **ioBroker, grafana, influxdb, blockly, ntfy, tasmota, esp8266, esp32 and an solder iron**
+- ⚡ Tools used: **ioBroker, grafana, influxdb, blockly, ntfy, tasmota, esp8266, esp32 and a solder iron**

 - 💬 Ask me about: **anything**